gennadiy-gaysha/portfolio_project_4/TESTING.md

 The [W3C Markup Validator](https://validator.w3.org/) service was utilized to validate the HTML code of the project, ensuring the absence of syntax errors.
 Given that pages requiring authorization are not retrievable, the validation was conducted solely on templates accessible without authorization.
-All errors in the developer code were fixed, except for those stemming from third-party packages (e.g., Summernote) that necessitate user input.
-Please see the list of screenshots below for further details.
+All identified errors in the developer code have been fixed.
+Please refer to the list of screenshots below for further details.

 - Home page: